FruitbatM/trail-run-adventures/TESTING.md

   I tried to search for the answer on Stack Overflow and other sources but was not able to fix this issue due to insufficient time.

   **Not fixed**

+- Add blog post functionality

+I left 'Add new Blog' link to be accessible from the Account icon for the admin users; however, adding a new blog post is not working via the UI when adding images (specifically header image).
+The blog post is posted successfully when no images are being added.
+This is not a solution since the blog post doesn't look good and it leads to bad user experience.

+Adding a blog post works correctly on Django admin and this will be used until this issue will be fixed.
+Nevertheless, admin user can edit and delete a blog post on the website.

+I tried several solutions but at the end all of them were unsuccessful.
+Blog was a first app that I've implemented for this project and it requires a serious code refactoring and it is too bulk.
+I didn't have a clear picture how this functionality should work and it was a work in progress.
+The plan is to built a new blog app model after the graduation.

+ **Not fixed**

 # Web Accessibility